Northern Adventure ferry

 Northern Adventure ferry Wiki

-Vessel's construction started in 2001 (at Atsalakis Shipyards in Perama, Greece).
-The ship was originally named "Adamantios Korais" but during construction was renamed to "Sonia".
-The ship was launched in June 2004.
-The Italian shipowner (TTT LINES, headquartered in Naples Italy) acquired it on July 26, 2004.
+The vessel’s construction began in 2001 at Atsalakis Shipyards in Perama, Greece.
+Initially named “Adamantios Korais,” she was renamed “Sonia” during construction and launched in June 2004.
+The Italian shipowner TTT LINES (headquartered in Naples, Italy) acquired her on July 26, 2004.

-In the period 2004-2006, the ferry was chartered to serve the Trinidad-Tobago route Port of Spain-Scarborough.
-In 2006, the ship was chartered to the Spanish ferry company BALEARIA (headquartered in Denia Spain) for departures from Barcelona.
+Between 2004 and 2006, the ferry was chartered to operate on the Trinidad–Tobago route between Port of Spain and Scarborough.
+In 2006, she was chartered to the Spanish ferry company BALEARIA (headquartered in Denia, Spain) for services from Barcelona.

-In 2006, the ship was purchased by BC FERRIES for EUR 35,7 million (CAD 50,6 million).
-Following the acquisition, the ferry was repositioned through the Panama Canal from Greece to Canada (Victoria BC).
-After the arrival in Canada, the ship entered drydock for extensive (USD 18 million) refit and refurbishment at Victoria Shipyards (December 2006 through March 2007).
-During the refit, the ferry's capacity was decreased from 1200 to 640 passengers, and from 200 to 87 cars.
+In 2006, the ship was purchased by BC FERRIES for EUR 35.7 million (CAD 50.6 million).
+Following the acquisition, she was repositioned via the Panama Canal from Greece to Canada (Victoria, BC).
+Upon arrival, the vessel entered drydock at Victoria Shipyards for an extensive refit and refurbishment (December 2006 through March 2007), costing USD 18 million.
+During the refit, her capacity was reduced from 1200 to 640 passengers, and from 200 to 87 cars.

-Each year, the BC FERRIES company signs contracts with shipyards in British Columbia, spending over USD 60 million on fleetwide drydock refits/refurbishments and general vessel maintenance.
+Each year, BC FERRIES contracts shipyards in British Columbia, spending over USD 60 million on fleetwide drydock refits/refurbishments and general vessel maintenance.